earkevin11/RBAC-vs-Azure-AD-Roles/README.md

 What are the types of roles used for RBAC?
-- Owner: Grants full access to manage all resources, including the ability to assign roles in Azure RBAC.
+- Owner: Grants full access to manage all resources, including the ability to assign or degelate roles to others in Azure.
 - Contributor: Grants full access to manage all resources, but does not allow you to assign roles in Azure RBAC, manage assignments in Azure Blueprints, or share image galleries.
 - Reader Role: allows a user to read the resources but user cannot make changes to the resources.
+- User Administrator Role: permission to manage user accesss to Azure resources.
 - And more!

-# How do we assign roles?
+# How do we assign roles at the Subscription level?

-Select your subscription
+Select your <strong> <em> subscription </strong> </em>

 <p align="center">